 The lab report includes health effects (where available) for each mold identified.
 To send samples, download our Sample Analysis Request Form.

+- Bulk samples.
 For example, drywall material, wallpaper, pieces of carpet, etc. Bulk samples could be analysed by either direct microscopic examination (DME) or culturing.
 A report for DME analysis gives a listing of the observed molds in rank order.
 Information of the recovered molds is also given.
 Culturing involve identification of recovered molds to species and listing them in rank order.

+- Surface swabs.
 Swabs could be analysed by direct microscopic examination (DME) or culturing.
 A DME report for these samples is similar to that of bulk samples.
 A culture report includes a list of the recovered molds identified to species level and concentration of these molds if the analysis involved quantification.

+- Tape-lift samples.
 Tape samples are usually analysed by DME but could also be analysed by culturing.
 The report produced here is similar to that of DME for bulk samples.

+- Dust samples.
 From carpet, upholstery, mattress, soils and other sediments.
 These samples are suitable for either culturing without quantification (Direct Plating) or with quantification.
 They may also be analysed by DME.
 A report for culturing for quantification lists the recovered molds and their concentration as CFU per gram of dust or per unit area.

+- Sewage and sludge.
 Suitable for analyses by culturing.
 Could also be analysed by DME.
 Reports produced for these samples are similar to those of other samples.